 You get a call, spec package, project estimate path, or site evaluation recommendation based on the project's seriousness.

-For developers, the wall system is not just a material swap.
+For builders and developers, the wall system is not just a material swap.
 It changes schedule exposure, labor planning, resilience positioning, warranty posture, and sales differentiation.
 That is why the intake asks for business context, not just square footage.

 | Carry cost | Faster shell delivery helps shorten the period where capital is tied up before units can be finished, leased, sold, or refinanced. |